What CMS Is Best For Your Business? Selecting From The Most Popular Options

-Three of the best website builders are Wix, Weebly, and Jimdo.
-The simple fact is, they are all really easy to use, they all provide you with pre-set designs, and all claim to have the best marketing and SEO tools – the latter being a bit of a stretch to be honest.
+Three of the best website builders are Wix, Weebly and Jimdo.
+The simple fact is, they are all really easy to use, they all provide you with pre-set designs and all claim to have the best digital marketing strategy and SEO tools – the latter being a bit of a stretch, to be honest.

-For example, Jimdo has some issues with SEO optimisation per single page, Wix automatically adds a question mark and code to your URL, and Weebly doesn’t allow for a pre-set header1 option to be added to blogs.
+For example, Jimdo has some issues with SEO optimisation per single page, Wix automatically adds a question mark and code to your URL and Weebly doesn’t allow for a pre-set header1 option to be added to blogs.
 All these examples interfere with good SEO practices.

 Just remember to purchase the full versions though, as the free versions will add the website builder’s name to your domain – and let’s face it, “digital8.jimdo. com” would just be confusing.

 Enterprise Content Management Systems

-Like previously explained, an ECM manages the storing, preserving, and delivering of content and documents that contribute to organisational processes.
-In simple terms, this means that all content that is considered important to the functioning of your business is stored using this system.
-This content can range from administrative documents to promotional videos, from email threads to employee id’s.
-An ECM is able to align with existent databases, alter them, or even to create a new one.
-In the end, an Enterprise Content Management system is an umbrella concept.
-It incorporates and combines web content management, document management, records management, and workflow management.
+In simple terms, this means that all content that’s considered important to the functioning of your business is stored using this system.
+This content can range from administrative documents to promotional videos, from email threads to employee IDs.

 Which one fits your needs?